Controlled-access highway: Great Britain

-On motorways in Great Britain there were 99 fatalities in 2017 for 69 billion vehicle miles travelled, a reduction from 183 fatalities in 2007. which is equivalent to 1.43 fatalities per billion vehicle miles traveled.
+On motorways in Great Britain there were 99 fatalities in 2017 for 69 billion vehicle miles travelled, a reduction from 183 fatalities in 2007. which is equivalent to 1.43 fatalities per billion vehicle miles travelled.

 Northern Ireland

 Legal authority existed in the Special Roads Act (Northern Ireland) 1963 similar to that in the 1949 Act.
 The first motorway to open was the M1 motorway, though it did so under temporary powers until the Special Roads Act had been passed.
 Work on the motorways continued until the 1970s when the oil crisis and The Troubles both intervened causing the abandonment of many schemes.

 Oceania

 Australia

-Australia's major cities, Sydney, Melbourne, Brisbane and Perth, feature a network of freeways within their urban areas, while Canberra, Adelaide, Hobart and the regional centres of Newcastle, Geelong, Gold Coast and Wollongong feature a selection of limited-access routes.
+Australia's major cities, Sydney, Melbourne, Brisbane, Perth, and Adelaide feature a network of freeways within their urban areas, while Canberra, Hobart, Darwin, and the regional centres of Newcastle, Geelong, Gold Coast and Wollongong feature a selection of limited-access routes.
 Outside these areas traffic volumes do not generally demand freeway-standard access, although heavily trafficked regional corridors such as Sydney–Newcastle (M1 Pacific Motorway (F3)), Sydney–Wollongong (M1 Princes Motorway (F6)), Brisbane–Gold Coast (M1 Pacific Motorway), Melbourne–Geelong (M1 Princes Freeway), Perth-Mandurah (SR2 Kwinana Freeway) and that form part of major long-distance routes feature high-standard freeway links.

-The M31 Hume Highway/Freeway/Motorway connecting Sydney and Melbourne and the M23 Federal Highway spur route that connects Canberra with Sydney are the only major interstate highways that are completed to a continuous dual carriageway standard.
-In addition, construction on the A1/M1 Pacific Highway/Motorway connecting Sydney and Brisbane is underway to upgrade the M1 to freeway standard by 2020.
+The M31 Hume Highway/Freeway/Motorway connecting Sydney and Melbourne, the M23 Federal Highway spur route that connects Canberra with Sydney and the A1/M1 Pacific Highway/Motorway connecting Sydney and Brisbane are the only major interstate highways that are completed to a continuous dual carriageway standard.
 There are also plans to upgrade the A25 Barton Highway, another spur off the M31 that connects Canberra with Melbourne, to a dual carriageway highway.
 Although these inter-city highways are dual carriageway they are not all controlled access highways.
 Some of these inter-city highways have driveways to adjacent property and at-grade junctions with smaller roads.

 Unlike many other countries, some of Australia's freeways are being opened to cyclists.
 As the respective state governments upgrade their state's freeways, bicycle lanes are being added and/or shoulders widened alongside the freeways.
 The state of Queensland is an exception however, as cyclists are banned from all freeways, including the breakdown lane.

-Motorways referred to as an expressway in Australia include the Hunter Expressway, which connects the Hunter Region with Newcastle, and the Southern Expressway, which connects Adelaide's outer southern suburbs to the southwestern suburbs.
+Motorways referred to as an expressway in Australia include the Hunter Expressway, which connects the Hunter Valley with Newcastle, and the Southern Expressway, which connects Adelaide's outer southern suburbs to the southwestern suburbs.